 How to Manage Social Loafing Through Motivation

-There are three ways that we can get our group moving in the right direction. collaboration, content, and choice.
+There are three ways that we can get our group moving in the right direction.
+These strategies are collaboration, content, and choice.
 This plan is a healthy alternative to encouraging competition because it reinforces the collective dynamic.
 It is important to remember that this works best during collective practices:

 - Collaboration means each team member has their own meaningful task.
 For example, the worst social loafer could be allocated to keeping minutes of meetings and distributing them so they would ‘have no place to hide’.

 - Content refers to the importance of a team member’s task, and how well this suits their personal attributes.
 A person who likes socially engaging could be an ideal person to lead brainstorming sessions.
 Allocating tasks according to individual talents is a great motivator.

 - Choice is however equally important because it puts ownership on the shoulders of the person making that choice.
 Excessive social loafing will be less desirable to them because they have more important things to do.

 The Difference between Individual and Group Decisions